unitaryfund/mitiq/docs/source/guide/guide_04-factories.rst

 and on the desired level of flexibility.

 =============================================
-High-level usage of factory objects
+High-level usage of a factory
 =============================================